azabirnik/stylegan-demo/README.md

 2. Upload a **content image**.
 3. Upload a **style image**.
 4. Enter the **REST API URL** for the backend service (e.g., `http://localhost:2026/style-transfer`).
-5. Adjust the **alpha** parameter if desired.
+5. A feature: adjust the **alpha** parameter if desired.
 6. Click on **Perform Style Transfer**.
-7. The stylized image will be displayed, and you can download it using the provided button.
+7. The stylized image will be displayed, and you can download it.

 ### Using the Frontend with a Custom Backend